How do I know if I like a color?

 Is it Yellow Orange or Orange Yellow?

-The name that goes first is the dominant color.
-If appears more like a lemon, it is Yellow Orange, conversely; if it appears more like a tangerine, it is Orange Yellow.
+The name that goes last is the dominant color.
+If appears more like a lemon, it is Orange Yellow, conversely; if it appears more like a tangerine, it is Yellow Orange.
 This is subjective, meaning it is up to an individual to decide.
 Everyone sees color a little differently.

 For review from some of the other pages, Color in Paint: